Derivations and Alberti representations: Preliminaries

-\end{proof} We now introduce the key concept to build Alberti representations in terms of nullity of a set with respect to a family of fragments. \begin{defn} If ${\mathcal G}\subset\frags(X)$, a Borel $S\subset X$ is said to be ${\mathcal G}$-null if for each $\gamma\in{\mathcal G}$, $\hmeas 1._\gamma(S)=0$.
-In case ${\mathcal G}$ is the family of fragments satisfying a set of conditions \albcond, we say that $S$ is \albcond-null. \end{defn} We now prove Lemma \ref{biLip_dis} which produces biLipchitz Alberti representations in Banach spaces.
-Throughout the remainder of this Subsection $\convgeo$ denotes a closed convex compact subset of $\bana^*$, where $\bana$ is a separable Banach space.
-This is motivated by the fact that any separable metric space $X$ can be isometrically embedded in $l^\infty$ via a Kuratowski embedding.
+{We now introduce the key concept to build Alberti representations: this is the notion of a set $S$ intersecting the image of each fragment $\gamma$ belonging to a family of fragments ${\mathcal G}$ in a set of vanishing $1$-dimensional Hausdorff measure. } \begin{defn} If ${\mathcal G}\subset\frags(X)$, a Borel $S\subset X$ is said to be \textbf{${\mathcal G}$-null} if for each $\gamma\in{\mathcal G}$, $\hmeas 1._\gamma(S)=0$.
+In case ${\mathcal G}$ is the family of fragments satisfying a set of conditions \albcond, we say that $S$ is \textbf{\albcond-null}. \end{defn} We now prove Lemma~\ref{biLip_dis}, which produces bi-Lipschitz Alberti representations in Banach spaces.
+This is a step towards Theorem~\ref{alberti_rep_prod}, which is the main tool we use to produce Alberti representations.
+Throughout the remainder of this subsection the symbol $\convgeo$ denotes a \textbf{closed convex compact} subset of $\bana^*$, where $\bana$ is a \textbf{separable Banach space}. {Working inside the Banach space $\bana^*$ is justified by the fact that any separable metric space $X$ can be isometrically embedded in $l^\infty$ via a Kuratowski embedding, and then one might take $\bana=l^1$ and $\bana^*=l^\infty$}.
 The closed convex hull $\convgeo$ of $X$ in $\bana^*$ is compact by \cite[Thm.~3.25]{rudin-functional}. \begin{defn} For positive $\epsi$ and $\tau$, let $\QG\epsi,\tau.\subset\frags(\bana^*)$ denote the compact subset